WoodWing/printeditor-custom-whitespaces-glyphs/README.md

 More information about the format can be found at
 * [YOUR STUDIO URL]/app/sdk/print-editor-glyphs-sdk.md

-Installation instructions
+##Installation instructions
 * Deploy your custom custom-glyps-whitespaces.js on a publicly accessible URL
 * Configure a print editor plug-in via the Studio management console
 * Refresh your studio browser

-Test
+##Test the sample
-* Configure a print editor plug-in via the Studio management console with the URL
+* Configure a print editor plug-in via the Studio management console with the following URL: https://woodwing.github.io/printeditor-custom-whitespaces-glyps/custom-glyps-whitespaces.js